SolarNetwork/ocpp-virtual-charge-point/README.md

 CP_ID - ID of this VCP
-CP_USERNAME - if used for OCPP Authentication, defaults to CP_ID if only PASSWORD defined PASSWORD - if used for OCPP Authentication, otherwise can be left blank
+CP_USERNAME - if used for OCPP Authentication, defaults to CP_ID if only PASSWORD defined PASSWORD - if used for OCPP Authentication, otherwise can be left blank HANDSHAKE_TIMEOUT - an optional connection timeout, in milliseconds
 ```

 Run OCPP 1.6: